Skip To Main Content

 Check out these exciting highlights from Pocatello High School!
 Ladies soccer is on their way to State!
 They ended their regular season undefeated with a record of 14-0-1 placing PHS as the #1 4A school in Idaho.
 They will play their first game tomorrow night in Boise at 6pm!
 Good Luck Thunder!

-PHS Annual Science Fair 2023
+Pocatello High School Science Fair 2023

 Pocatello High School sophomore honors biology learners presented their research results at the annual science fair.
 The evening vent is designed so students can have an authentic experience communicating their research findings after a months-long project.